-- DO NOT perform water sports in congested areas. - Stay away from navigation markers. - Stay away from other crafts and water sports participants. - Return immediately to a fallen water sport participant. - Regularly inspect water sport equipment to ensure it is safe. - Be considerate to fishermen and everyone you share the water with.
+- DO NOT perform water sports in congested areas. - Stay away from navigation markers. - Stay away from other crafts and water sports participants. - Return immediately to a fallen water sport participant. - Regularly inspect water sport equipment to ensure it is safe. - · Be considerate to fishermen and everyone you share the water with. - Never climb, sit, ride or dive on or from wakeboard towers or hardtops.